redhat-developer/intellij-kubernetes/src/test/resources/testing-editor.md

 -> editor has title matching pattern <resource-name>@<namespace-name>(2).yml

+**Editor would not rename on startup**
+1. "Edit..." resource
+1. change metadata > name / metadata > namespace / kind
+      -> push notification ("create new" not "update existing")
+1. restart IJ

+-> editor title is still the same.
+It was not renamed to <XXXX(1).yml>

 **Irrelevant change, no notification**
 1. "Edit..." resource
 1. add space after property value